TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/1. Main_Window_Functions/Organize_Functions/README.txt

 % 8.
 PreviousChannelDeletetion: 1 if channel were deleted, 0 if not.
 Not
 % inplemented yet, but prb necesary in future to delete channel in the
 % middle of the probe (not beginning with first or ending with last channel)
-% 7.
+% 9.
 Time: double array with time point for each value of the raw dataset.
 Becomes app.Data.Time when Type = "VariableDefinition"
-% 8.
-ChannelSpacing: in um as double
+% 10.
+Load_Data_Window_Info: structure holding probe info like
+% channelspacing or nrchannel

 % Output:
 % 1. app: object with initialized values